jsa214/MajorLoo/README.md

 # MajorLoo
 Part of SFU API Challenge 2017.
-Work in progress.
+This app finds the nearest washroom around you.

 ## Motivation
 This app is part of SFU API Challenge 2017.
-We had to utilize Google Map API to created an application
+We had to utilize Google Map API to created an application.

 ## Installation
 Simply run this code on Android Studio.
 You will have to have an actual Android device or AVD.

+## TODO
+* Add more washroom data.
+* Clean up code.

 ## Contributors
 * Kisub Song: https://github.com/kisubs